Feb 03, 2022 | 3

 serious-man

-Self-Awareness is the ability to recognize and understand your moods, emotions and drives.
+Self-awareness is the ability to recognize and understand your moods, emotions, and drives.

 People who have mastered EQ have the self-awareness to observe the linkage between their thoughts and their feelings.
-Thoughts, in the form of attitudes, beliefs, and expectations, create the context for the evaluation of our experience, and self-awareness lets you accurately acknowledge that context.
+Thoughts, in the form of attitudes, beliefs, and expectations, create the context for the evaluation of our experience, and self-awareness lets us accurately acknowledge that context.

 Why Is Self-Awareness Important in the Workplace?

 Self-awareness lets you temper those impulses either way and exhibit a calm and collected presence in your workplace.
-Highly self-aware individuals are able to understand what they are feeling moment by moment which makes it possible for them to be aware of how emotion is affecting them before they take action.
+Highly self-aware individuals are able to understand what they are feeling moment by moment, which makes it possible for them to be aware of how emotion is affecting them before they take action.

-Our self-awareness can grow with our experiences and grows relative to the intensity level of those experiences— negative experiences develop awareness more than positive experiences.
+Our self-awareness can grow with our experiences, and grows relative to the intensity level of those experiences— negative experiences develop awareness more than positive experiences.

 What Does Low Self-Awareness Look Like?